maxt3r/VS-CmdT/README.md

 You can launch it by clicking `Go to file` in the `Tools` menu, but the prefered way to do that is by pressing a shortcut.
 The default shortcut is `Alt + T`, since `Ctrl + t` is used by Visual Studio for some weird command no one have ever used.

 You can rebind it by going to `Tools - Options - Environment - Keyboard`.
+The name of the command to bind is: `Tools.GoToFile`

 Once you see the extension window you can start typing.
 It uses a fuzzy search algorithm, so if you type `mdlusrcs`, it should show `Models\User.cs` file.
 Press `Enter` to open it and start editing right away.